-Here are 5 great reasons to remote work from the island of Jersey:
+Here are 5 great reasons to work remotely from the island of Jersey:

 Jersey beaches are regularly voted some of the best in Europe on TripAdvisor and locals and visitors enjoy watersports like coasteering, surfing and swimming- even in winter!
 The North Coast has some spectacular cliff walks with stunning views but wherever you are in Jersey you are never far from a beach or bay for a sea scented walk/ jog.
 Dedicated cycle paths cover large parts of the island, particularly cycle paths along the south coast and through countryside lanes.

 MONEY & BUSINESS:

 Jersey’s official currency is the British Pound.
 The island is business friendly with high quality office space in the town centre within a stones throw of UK high street banks.
 If you are fortunate enough to earn more than £725,000 per annum in income worldwide, there are special tax benefits and plenty of financial and real estate experts than can advise you on relocation to the island on a temporary or permanent basis.

 STABLE & SECURE:

 Jersey is a direct dependency of the British Crown, but not part of the United Kingdom for legal or taxation affairs.
 The island’s government is the States of Jersey, which is one of the oldest legislative bodies in the world.
 A long history of political stability, a legal system primarily based on English Common Law and a S&P AA Credit Rating has made it an attractive location for international banks and HNWIs from all over the world.
 The days of locals leaving their front doors open are no longer here, but Jersey has a low crime rate that would be the envy of similar size communities anywhere in the world.

 WHERE TO LIVE: